python-discord/summer-code-jam-2020/README.md

 ### Write a good README
 Your project has to include documentation.
 At the very least, it should include instructions on how to set-up and run your projects, but keep in mind that a README is the first thing people typically see when they look at a project on GitHub.
 A good README includes a short description of the project, installation instructions, and often documents common usage of the application.
 Browse the team folders in the [Winter Code Jam 2020 repository](https://github.com/python-discord/code-jam-6) to get an idea of the kind of READMEs commonly included in Code Jam projects.

+### The main language of your project should be English
+As English is the only language the judges share, we require you to use English as the main language for your project.
+This means that your variable names, code comments, `git` commit messages, and documentation should all be in English.
+The text displayed in your web application should also be in English, although you are allowed to provide the user with options for internationalization and translation.

 ## Partners

 [![django](django_logo.png)](https://www.djangoproject.com/) [![pydis](early_pydis_logo.png)](https://pythondiscord.com) [![jetbrains](jetbrains_logo.png)](https://jetbrains.com)